pfriesch/PhnKWS/README.md

 opt_nesterov = False
 ```

-The sections `[architecture\*]` are used to specify the architectures of the neural networks involved in the ASR experiments.
+The sections `[architecture\*]` are used to specify the arch_dict of the neural networks involved in the ASR experiments.
 The field `arch_name` specifies the name of the architecture.
 Since different neural networks can depend on a different set of hyperparameters, the user has to add the path of a proto file that contains the list of hyperparameters into the field `proto`.
 For example,  the prototype file for a standard MLP model contains the following fields:

 ```ini
 [proto]